Jahmil French

 Jahmil French (July 29, 1991 – March 1, 2021) was a Canadian actor, most noted for his role as Dave Turner in Degrassi: The Next Generation (2009–2013).

 Early life

-Jahmil French was born on July 29, 1991 in Toronto, Ontario, Canada.
+Jahmil French was born on July 29, 1991 in Toronto, Ontario, Canada to an African-Caribbean couple.
 He went to Vradenburg Elementary School, where he performed in the play "Name of the tree" based on an illustrated book.
 He attended the Wexford Collegiate School for the Arts in Scarborough, Ontario.